British Foreign Secretary Boris Johnson, who notoriously sparked

 Johnson's colourful descriptions have not been limited to Africans.

-He once compared the appearance of former US secretary of state and
+once compared the appearance of former US secretary of state and

 recently defeated White House candidate Hillary Clinton to that of "a